Don't Get Taken!Don't Fall for Lies & Scare Tactics!

 - 3 min read

-The psychological manipulation employed is particularly insidious.
+The psychological manipulation involved is particularly insidious.

 The potential consequences of falling victim to these deceptive practices are severe.

-IMMEDIATELY call your current payments expert, the person who set you up originally.
+Immediately contact your current payments expert, the person who set you up originally.

 If a merchant receives a suspicious call or email, they should document the interaction and report it to the appropriate authorities.
 They should also seek assistance from their existing payment processor, a trusted industry expert.
-In the case of a business receiving suspicious contact, forwarding the emails or any information to a trusted advisor is a great step to take.
-This allows a professional to review the information and help a business owner determine the legitimacy of the contact.
+In case a business receives suspicious contact, forwarding the emails or information to a trusted advisor is wise.
+This allows a professional to review the information and help determine its legitimacy.

-You can depend on us to steer you straight and to be available to help answer questions if you are approached by competitors offering ‘too good to be true’ deals.
+You can depend on us to steer you straight and be available to help answer questions if you are approached by competitors offering ‘too good to be true’ deals.

 Thank you!